-Northern Kentucky, in the tri-state region of Cincinnati, Ohio, USA.
+Northern Kentucky, in the tristate of Cincinnati, Ohio, USA.
 Taylor Creek watershed, mixed mesophytic eastern deciduous forest.
 It is only 35 minutes from Downtown Cincinnati, OH and Covington, KY.
 Accessed by the I-275 loop highway.
 Only 15 minutes from CVG airport.
-It is located just outside the small rural village of Petersburg, Ky which was once a booming frontier town and set on top of 10,000 year legacy of inhabitancy from Native Americans.
+It is located just outside the small rural village of Petersburg, KY, which was once a booming frontier town and set on top of 10,000 year legacy of inhabitancy from Native Americans.

 The property is 60 acres, with a 12 acre lake being the centerpiece and flanked by varying ages of forests and also fields.
 It sits in the most biodiverse region in the whole temperate world and offers heaps of ecological lessons to be learned.
 Furthermore, less than 10 acres are cleared but this open space does give us recreational opportunities like event hosting including permaculture based festivals.
 The property features the following businesses:

 The diversity of vegetation, topography, and land use makes for an interesting context in which to operate from.
 Some areas are steep and deeply wooded while others are flatter and more open.
 In essence, the event rental area and bar blend into farm whilst campgrounds blend into foraging areas.
 The lake is never far away and affords recreation opportunities.
 Furthermore, it’s a place with an almost always open door because of the fishing lake, campground, bar, and farm.
 There is a past legacy and a future vision.